thma/ThreepennyElectron/README.md

   -- calculate behaviour by accumulating all commands, starting with the initial state
   calcBehaviour <- accumB initialState commands
-  -- use Calc.display to extract the display string from the calculator state let outText  = fmap display calcBehaviour
+  -- use Calc.toString to extract the display string from the calculator state let outText  = fmap toString calcBehaviour
   -- write outText to the outputBox UI element element outputBox # sink value outText where